 Barbecue grills are as American as John Wayne, eccentric muscle cars and, of course, American football.
-However, even when we have gladly stuck to our tradition , just a few of ardent lovers of well-grilled, marinated steak can actually grill like professionals.
-They only know the basics; light the grill, bring the already-arranged meatballs and have the spatula, on one hand, tongs on the other.
+However, even when we have gladly stuck to tradition , just a few grill heads can actually grill like professionals.Just knowing the basics; such as lighting the grill,wearing a bbq apron,holding the spatula in one hand and tongs in the other is obviously not enough.

 If you have never grilled using charcoal, or have little know-how regarding how to cook flavorful, mouth-watering meats, then this post is for you.

 Sure we all agree that one needs a little bit more patience when cooking on a charcoal grill.